 UDRs offer issuers a simpler and more flexible mechanism to listing foreign entities on the JSE.
 It may also be more cost effective and efficient.
 UDR issuers are typically depository banks independent of the underlying foreign company.

 This product is a good option for investors who want to diversify their portfolios globally and gain exposure to foreign Equity Markets via the JSE.

 For issuers, depository receipts have become a globally accepted, flexible instrument that enables them to reach investors located outside their home markets while reducing the risk associated with cross-border investments, including foreign legislation, transaction costs and delays, currency fluctuations and complicated settlement transaction processes.

 - Trades and settles in the same manner as any other Share available on the JSE’s Equity Market.

 - Enables comparison with other investments through accessible price information.

-- Foreign investors are able to trade in South Africa and repatriate their currency or securities abroad.
+- Foreign investors can trade in South Africa and repatriate their currency or securities abroad.

-- SADRs are traded in South Afrian rand and dividends are paid in the South African rand.
+- SADRs are traded in South African rand and dividends are paid in ZAR.